Course Title: Bachelor of Engineering Technology in Building Engineering

 A number of students from my year are on six-figure salaries, working all over the world, in pharmaceutical, oil and gas, data-centre technology and other leading industries.

-Students who reach the appropriate level in the final year have the opportunity to join the third year of the Building Engineering (Sustainable Energy Systems) Level 8 degree programme within TU Dublin and elsewhere in Higher Education.
+Students who reach the appropriate level in the final year have the opportunity to join Year 3 of the Building Engineering Sustainable Energy Systems Honours Degree (TU825) in TU Dublin.